A marketing consultant’s website is their first case study. Every CTA, headline, and piece of proof is either evidence for or against hiring them.

 Three-time Best Growth Freelancer

-The FORWARD methodology page is mentioned but doesn’t go deep enough to differentiate his process from other growth frameworks.
+The weakness is depth on methodology.
+The FORWARD framework page is mentioned but doesn’t go deep enough to differentiate his process from other growth frameworks.

 Mike Rizzo (MarketingOps.com)